National Resource Reference Guide

 WSA’s FOG Source Control Guide contains the information to provide a thorough understanding of how FOG is discharged from commercial Food Service Establishments (FSEs), how kitchen fixtures are impacted by FOG and the most effective means of capturing FOG.
 It also contains kitchen best management practices (BMPs) to help reduce food waste and prevent FOG from entering the conveyance system.
 See this video, a how-to guide to executing a FOG Triage Program.

-WSA’s Grease Interceptor Product Standards (2019 Editions) is a thorough review that explains product standards which ensure that approved devices operate in accordance with minimum performance or design requirements.
+WSA’s Grease Interceptor Product Standards (2019 Edition) is a thorough review that explains product standards which ensure that approved devices operate in accordance with minimum performance or design requirements.
 It includes information on the standards that govern grease interceptors (plumbing standards and sizing methods) and testing and rating of grease interceptors.

 Understanding Regulatory Requirements.
 Researching and understanding regulatory requirements and legal framework are necessary for successful and enforceable FOG Abatement Program.